People always ask me questions like: “What kind of tooth paste is the best?” “What

 This doesn’t only apply when you were a kid getting fluoride treatments.
 This applies

-For patients that continue to get cavities despite the above regimen, I will very
+For patients who continue to get cavities despite the above regimen, I will very

 often write a prescription fluoride toothpaste, most commonly “Prevident 5000”.
 There